akopitsa/cdp-7/README.md

-# cdp-6
+# cdp-7
-terraform enabling modules + VPC
+terraform enabling modules + VPC + NAT Gateway
+Puppet Server is in the private network